 "I didn't think it'd spread so fast," Janey says, "but apparently Hufflepuff's fully converted and they're working on us blues and greens right now."

-"May Merlin save us."
+"Merlin's bearded cousin."
+Fangirl mobs and now this.
 Hogwarts might be prepared for another onslaught of dark lords or dementors, but what they really need a quarantine plan for against their own student body.
-Fangirl mobs and now this?

 Mind, it hasn't quite hit the roof of the loony bin yet, but the hourglass has to run out eventually.

 Janey and I split to our respective classes none too optimistically.
 I arrive just before Monsieur Breech taps on his elevated lectern.
 Dom looks particularly cheery today.
 Looking around the room, it's easy to know why.
 Purple outnumbers red.
 Rose is on the opposite end, surrounded by her color.
 Chin up, she doesn't seem troubled, but that's half the rule of war: show no weakness, show no mercy.